patriciomartinns/pdf-toolbox/CONTRIBUTING.md

-# Contributing to MCP PDF Reader
+# Contributing to PDF Toolbox

 Thanks for taking the time to contribute!
 This project exposes local PDFs to MCP-compatible agents.
 Follow the guidelines below to keep the workflow smooth and reproducible.